 The law protects the confidentiality of all communications between a client and psychotherapist.
 No information is disclosed without prior written permission from the client.
 However, there are some exceptions required by law to this rule.

 SAFETY: If a person is a danger to themselves or others; If a person believes they are in danger by another.

-Suspected child abuse or Dependent adult or elder abuse.
+ABUSE: Suspected Child abuse or Dependent Adult or Elder abuse.
 The therapist is required to report this to the appropriate authorities immediately.